FAIZ-AHMAD-IND/demo/README.md

 # demo
-This is for understanding working of git and git hub
+This is for understanding working of git and git hub.